-“Oh sweet Lord.
+“Oh, sweet Lord.
 Don’t tell me you boys ate the food and blamed poor Spot?”
-Her eyes narrowed and and focused on her son like laser beams.
+Her eyes narrowed and focused on her son like laser beams.

 “Um…well, we gave Spot some macaroni salad, so it wasn’t technically all a total lie,” said Jake, avoiding the laser beams.